-The church was built in the mid 19th century by the Gothic revival architect Joseph Hansom, and is famous for having the tallest spire of any parish church in England.
+St. Walburge’s Shrine is a Roman Catholic Church in Preston, Lancashire, England and was built in the mid 19th century by the Gothic revival architect Joseph Hansom, and is famous for having the tallest spire of any parish church in Great Britain.

 To promote the glory of God and advance the Apostolate of the Roman Catholic Church, particularly through an attachment to the Extraordinary Form of the Liturgy of the Roman Church.

 Please show your support by making a donation, we would be most grateful.
 Your donation will enable us to keep up with the maintenance of this iconic church building.
 This stunning Grade I Shrine Church costs a fortune to run.
 Thank you very much.